BOOKS FOR YOU TO READ AND DOWNLOAD FREE!

 M. S. Thirumalai

-Articles and books published in Language in India are indexed in three leading databases: EBSCOHost database, MLA International Bibliography and the Directory of Periodicals, and now in ProQuest (Linguistics and Language Behavior Abstracts).
-These are the most widely distributed and referred to databases in Humanities in the world.
+Articles and books published in Language in India are indexed in three leading databases: EBSCOHost database, MLA International Bibliography and the Directory of Periodicals, and ProQuest (Linguistics and Language Behavior Abstracts).
+The journal is listed in the Directory of Open Access Journals also.

 Every article has a Printer-friendly version link at the end of the HTML page.